sonnyspeijer/simultaneous_fdr_methods/README.md

 ## Data availability

 The real data sets referenced in the layout are not publicly available and are therefore not included in this repository.
-Nevertheless, the analyses of these data sets were performed in the same manner as shown in the notebooks `volcano.nb.html` and `pathway.nb.html`.
+However, the analyses of the real data sets were performed in the same manner as demonstrated in the notebooks `volcano.nb.html` and `pathway.nb.html`.